ddl192/Indicator-Of-Compromise-Analyzer/README.md

 # Features

-* Finds IOCs in logs: IPs, domains, file hashes, process names, and file paths
+* Finds IOCs in logs: IPs, domains, file hashes, and URLs

 * VirusTotal integration for live threat checks

-* Checks hashes, IPs, and domains on VirusTotal
+* Checks hashes, IPs, domains, and URLs on VirusTotal

 * Saves results to alerts.csv